Aayush259/cubezy/README.md

     - `/auth/addConnection`: Add a new connection.

 - **Messages:**
     - `/messages/getMessages`: Fetch chat history for a specific connection.
+Supports pagination with page and limit parameters.
+By default, returns 20 messages per request, dynamically loaded as the user scrolls up in the chat window.
     - `/messages/getLastMessages`: Fetch last messages for each connection.
     - `/messages/getUnreadMessages`: Retrieve unread messages.